 In addition, you need to bring a fleece jacket for the temperature on the top.
 It's summer weather around 5th level, but it's like winter weather on the top in the early morning.
 The temperature can drop to below 0 degrees.
 If you are wearing only a T-shirt, you will be freezing.
 Please look at the list of items which it's recommended to prepare and bring.
 As you may be aware, there is always a risk of life climbing mountains, it's advisable to be well-prepared.

 You should definitely check the weather forecast before you climb.
 The weather in the mountain can be quite different from the ground.
 It’s very dangerous to climb when it’s rainy or windy.

 You should make a reservation for a mountain lodge if you would like to stay overnight.

 Once again you should be well-prepared to climb Mount Fuji.
-Please do not underestimate the threat of the nature.
-To make a fun trip, it’s recommended to research well for the climbing.
-Climbing task is not easy, but for sure, when you accomplish this goal, your trip will be amazing and unforgettable.
+Please do not underestimate the threat of nature.
+To make a fun trip, it’s recommended to research well for climbing.
+The climbing task is not easy, but for sure, when you accomplish this goal, your trip will be amazing and unforgettable.

 Also, you should not throw away the trash in the mountain to preserve the environment.